• box 1

 Welcome to the new Crossnore Heritage Orchard website.
 In the last few months the CHOrchard has received a “501 3c” designation and contracted with PayPal to help us!
 We are happy to give those of you who want to help us take care of our Orchard, the opportunity to make a tax-deductable donation.

-This same digital learning experience is always available for the general public 7 days a week, daylight to dark!
-Now the general public, can now help support this opportunity!
-Click on the “Donate Now” button to the lower left!
+This new, self-guided educational system experience is available for the general public 7 days a week, daylight to dark!
+This website is available on most your digital devices.
+If you the general public, would like to help support this opportunity simply click on the “Donate Now” button in the lower left of this page!

-As you visit and walk through the orchard, locate the trees by their number and start learning about each.
+As you walk through the orchard, locate the trees by their number.
 These apple tree varieties are 100 to 350 years old.
-They were grown by our nation’s “Founding Fathers” and by our own grandfathers over the years.
-This website is available on all your digital devices.
+They were grown by our Nation’s “Founding Fathers” and by many our own grandfathers over the years.

-How This Began
+How This Started

 In 2009 the Crossnore Communities for Children contacted the Avery County Cooperative Extension Center for help establishing a community orchard in the town of Crossnore.
 Planting historic heirloom apples became the mission.
-It is designed to be a living museum of the apple history of Crossnore and all of Avery County.
+It is designed to be a living museum of the apple history of Crossnore and Avery County.
 It has become a collection of some of America’s greatest historic apple varieties.

 The Crossnore Communities for Children, the Avery County Extension Center, and Volunteers continue to cultivate and maintain this orchard.
-The Town of Crossnore is a supporter of the Orchard.
+The Town of Crossnore is a great supporter of the Orchard.
 Click < Acknowledgements < to see all the folks who have made this Orchard possible.

 Thank You!